enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       Tilde *                   ptag ^         vtag ^
                                 H:preserve     HereDoc

-      * FAP and Tilde perform their rencoding of \n-to-&#x000A; on every
+      * FAP and Tilde perform their reencoding of \n-to-&#x000A; on every
         \n interior to a <ptag>, ignoring any contained or containing <vtag>.
-      ^ A %ptag will transform all of its inline \n, even if a nested descendent of a %vtag.
+      ^ A %ptag will transform all of its inline \n, even if a nested descendant of a %vtag.
 A %ptag with a Nested Content ContentBlock adheres to %atag semantics; a %ptag with a HereDoc ContentBlock processed that ContentBlock as if inline, using %ptag semantics.